harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-http-reset-peer.md

 ### Container runtime and socket path

-It defines the `CONTAINER_RUNTIME` and `SOCKET_PATH` ENV to set the container runtime and socket file path.
+It specifies the `CONTAINER_RUNTIME` and `SOCKET_PATH` environment variable to set the container runtime and socket file path, respectively.

 - `CONTAINER_RUNTIME`: It supports `docker`, `containerd`, and `crio` runtimes.
 The default value is `containerd`.
 - `SOCKET_PATH`: It contains path of containerd socket file by default(`/run/containerd/containerd.sock`).
 For `docker`, specify path as `/var/run/docker.sock`.
 For `crio`, specify path as `/var/run/crio/crio.sock`.

-Use the following example to tune this:
+Use the following example to tune the container runtime and socket path:

 [embedmd]: # "./static/manifests/pod-http-reset-peer/container-runtime-and-socket-path.yaml yaml"